A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 Engine

-• Enterprise-grade: built-in authentication and authorization for teams.
+• Enterprise-grade: built-in authentication and authorization.

 Selected work